 Reducing the construction machinery carbon footprint through data driven behaviours

-Author: Lara Young , Costain group carbon manager
+Author: Lara Young , Costain group climate change director

 In 2018 Costain was one of the first infrastructure companies in the UK to introduce air quality standards for plant machinery used on complex delivery projects nationwide, reducing the impact on the local environment and communities.
 This standard is now widely adopted across the industry.
 Since 2020 the consistent Group wide use of real time telematics data has been helping to further reduce construction machine carbon emissions by as much as 30%.

 Just like a manufacturing factory floor, optimisation of equipment provides a step change in cost and carbon efficiency when delivering, upgrading, and operating an infrastructure network.
 Telematics enable the remote monitoring of machine use and the capture of operational data revealing how machines and vehicles are being operated, how fuel efficient they are, how much carbon they emit and if the drivers or operators are using energy saving functions.

 Having this data to hand makes it easier to identify where and how to reduce air pollution by reducing inactive time and idling of construction machinery.
 It allows project teams to plan the use of machinery more effectively and to pinpoint hotspots, highlight where driver behaviours need to change and ultimately cost savings.

 The data can also help encourage the right behaviours, as seen on the A14 project.
 According to manufacturer specification for the machines using eco-mode can reduce fuel consumption by between 20-25%.
 Eco-mode is a function which decreases the engine speed to reduce fuel consumption while increasing the hydraulic pump flow rate to compensate for operating speed, Costain has developed a behavioural change education programme to ensure practical emissions reduction solutions are understood and become an integral part of all projects.